-The Vision alternative represents the complete set of services and facilities desired by the community.
-It is fiscally unconstrained but can help provide policy guidance by illustrating the ultimate goals of the community and by providing a long-range look to address future needs and deficiencies.
-In this Master Plan Update, the Vision alternative addresses aging facilities to make improvements in operational effectiveness and the overall sustainability of the park and recreation system.
+The Vision alternative represents the complete set of services and facilities desired by the community, without regard to resources or viability.
+While the Vision plan is fiscally unconstrained and unfunded, the intent is to provide high-level policy guidance by illustrating the ultimate goals of the community and by providing an aspirational look to the parks and recreation system, without considering feasibility.